-Sarah Everard murder: Harriet Harman calls on Cressida Dick to resign
+Sarah Everard murder: Cressida Dick faces calls to resign

 - Published

-A senior MP has called on the Met Police commissioner to resign, after the man who murdered Sarah Everard while he was a serving officer was sentenced to a whole-life prison term.
+A senior MP has led calls for the Met Police commissioner to resign, after the man who murdered Sarah Everard while he was a serving officer was sentenced to a whole-life prison term.

 Labour MP Harriet Harman told Dame Cressida Dick women's confidence in the police "will have been shattered".